WHY THEY ARE IMPORTANT

 You wear them everyday so they are part of you and your everyday life.

 Wouldn’t it be amazing to know your ring will be passed down in generations, to know that a daughter or grandchildren will one day wear your ring as their own and have even more special memories, is such a special feeling.

 LIFE LONG RINGS

 To give you an idea of what metal is best for life long rings let me explain what happens to the metal while you wear it.

-With platinum and palladium when the metal is scratched the metal moves, when you wear gold the metal scratches off so thats why you will notice old gold rings are always wore down on the inside of your hands.
+With platinum and palladium when the metal is scratched the metal moves on the ring, when you wear gold the metal scratches off so that’s why you will notice old gold rings are always wore down on the back of the bands.

 GOLD IS A REALLY LOVELY METAL

-I don’t want to put you off having gold as gold is a really lovely metal and with the different colours you can choose from their is so much choice.
+I don’t want to put you off having gold because it’s a really lovely metal and with the different colours you can choose from there is so much choice.
 There is always a way to fix up your rings.
 Here’s a photo of how we added more gold to this ring to make the band strong again.